gabrocheleau/merkle-patricia-trees-examples/README.md

 Another branch node, itself containing two leaf nodes at indexes `3` and `4`, just like in our previous example!

 That's all for the four types of nodes.
 Congratulations on making it this far: the hardest part of Merkle Patricia Trees is now behind us!
-Before going further, I encourage you to play with the examples and build your own nodes!
-Try to create one of each on your own.
-If you'd like, you can also go through [this other example](https://github.com/ethereum/wiki/wiki/Patricia-Tree#example-trie) that presents the same concepts from a slightly different angle.
+Before going further, I encourage you to play with the examples and build your nodes!
+Try to create and verify one of each type by yourself.
+If you'd like, you can also go through [this other example](https://github.com/ethereum/wiki/wiki/Patricia-Tree#example-trie).
+It presents the same concepts from a slightly different angle.

 ## 3. Generating and Verifying Hashes